 The aim of this project is to understand exactly what happened at Three Lakes.
 How did the site form, what changes occurred as the climate fluctuated, with a primary focus on the change in biodiversity that occurred.
 This is of particular interest following the ice age when no living things existed on the landscape of Ireland.
 As the ice reduced and melted away, exposing the land and creating new river courses, lakes, plains and hills, nature moved in and repopulated the new habitats.
 Can we understand the sequence, the timing, the successes and failures?
 That is what we might achieve in this project.

-Two organisms are used.
 From the peatland, testate amoebae are used as an indicator of water table depth.
 The fossils we find are the tests, or shells, of these micro-organisms, which remain behind when the organisms die.
 These tests are generally quite distinctive in shape, although some are very similar to others, so it is not always a simple matter to identify the species.
 They are quite easily extracted from the sediment by taking a small sample of say 1cc, and filtering first at 350 microns to remove any large particles, and then again at 10 microns, to get rid of the very small particles.
 This is a lengthy business, but necessary.
 Testate amoebae tests are of variable size, but within this size range.
-A micron is one thousandth of a millimetre, or one millionth of a metre.
-So we are dealing with microscopic material.
-When we have filtered out the larger and the smaller particles, we then search for the tests under a microscope, with the sediment in a drop or two of water.
-And when we find one, we photograph it if we can, identify it, and keep a record of all those we find.
+A micron is one thousandth of a millimetre, or one millionth of a metre, so we are dealing with microscopic material.
+After filtering out the larger and the smaller particles, a single drop of the sediment is placed, in water, on a slide under a microscope at x200 or x400 magnification.
+The slide is searched systematically and all tests found are identified, photographed if possible, and a record is kept of all those found.
 It is quite a simple process, but requires training to recognise the tests.

 How we have fared in our search for fossil tests in this project so far is dealt with in a separate blog here posted a while ago.
 This is something we need to revisit at a later date.

 The other organism used is a midge.
 In fact, the larva of a midge.
 The head case from the cast off skin of the larva of a midge.
-These midges are non-biting midges, so named because the adult midges that fly around do not bite, most of the species do not feed.
-They hatch into flying insects purely to mate and lay eggs, though some do seek nectar.
-The head cases can be from any one of the four stages the larvae grow through - at each change they shed the old skin and the head case with it.
+These midges are non-biting midges, so named because the adult midges that emerge and fly around do not bite.
+In fact most of the species do not feed once the adult emerges.
+The adult form as flying insects purely to mate and lay eggs, though some do seek nectar.
+The head cases can be from any one of the four stages (called instars) that the larvae grow through.
+At each change they shed the old skin including the head case.
 The midges are of the family Chironomidae, otherwise known as Chironomids.
 Again, the task is to learn how to find these head cases, and how to identify the species.
-The different assemblages of species have been found to vary largely upon the summer air temperature of the environment, so changing assemblages over time can suggest changing temperatures.
-The process in extracting these involves a short warming in an alkali (potassium hydroxide at 10% strength) followed by jet washing from a wash bottle of the sediment through a 90 micron sieve.
-The head cases - along with quite a lot of other fossils and bits and pieces - remain, and these need to be sorted through, maybe 1cc, or 1/2 cc at a time, and the chironomid head cases picked out and placed on micrscope slides for later identification.
+The different assemblages of species have been found to vary largely based upon the summer air temperature of the environment, so changing assemblages over time can suggest changing temperatures.
+The process in extracting these involves a short warming in an alkali (potassium hydroxide at 10% strength) to break down any clumps of organic matter.
+This is followed by jet washing (using a wash bottle of deionised water) of the sediment through a 90 micron sieve.
+The head cases - along with quite a lot of other fossils and bits and pieces - remain, and these need to be sorted through, and the chironomid head cases picked out and placed on microscope slides for later identification.
 The sorting is done under a stereo microscope to enable easier picking and recognition.
 Using micro tweezers under a microscope is very difficult - because of the lenses all movements are reversed.
 But this is not the case with a stereomicroscope.

-When the project started I had got to this stage, using some five year old cores from both the peatland and lakebed at Three Lakes, for training purposes.
+When the project started I had got to this stage.
+I was using some five year old sediment cores from Three Lakes, one from the peatland and one from the lakebed at the Middle Lake, for training purposes.

 Copyright © 2024 - All Rights Reserved - www.westcorkpalaeo.com